-Researchers at UCSF’s Bixby Center for Global Reproductive Health and at Global Health Sciences conduct research and training programs around the world to ensure that women have the power to plan their families through access to safe and effective birth control, abortion services, sex education, and childbirth and HIV/STI care—regardless of their age, ethnicity, income, or where they live.
+Researchers at UCSF’s Bixby Center for Global Reproductive Health and at the Institute for Global Health Sciences conduct research and training programs around the world to ensure that women have the power to plan their families through access to safe and effective birth control, abortion services, sex education, and childbirth and HIV/STI care—regardless of their age, ethnicity, income, or where they live.

-Family AIDS Care and Education (FACES)
+Family AIDS Care and Education Services (FACES)

 Strengthening People-centered Accessibility, Respect, and Quality (SPARQ)

 SPARQ aims to improve the quality of maternal and reproductive health care for women in India and Kenya by conducting research to understand why increased use of hospital-based reproductive services is not leading to increasing improvements in family planning use and mortality and morbidity rates.

 Bixby’s University of Zimbabwe College of Health Sciences Clinical Trials Unit helps women and their partners living with HIV to make conception, pregnancy, childbirth and child care safer.
 The program develops and tests biomedical prevention for mother-to-child HIV transmission during pregnancy, delivery and the postpartum period and leads research on initiation and monitoring of antiretroviral therapy for children.

 In Their Own Words:

 Experiences of Women Denied Abortions

 This video tells the story of women in Bangladesh, Colombia, Nepal, South Africa and Tunisia who are denied legal abortion services and the consequences of denial.

 - Craig Cohen, MD, MPH